Health Insurance Marketplace for Employers

 What is the definition of a Full Time Equivalent Employee?

+A full time employee is one who works 30 hours or more per week.
 A full time “equivalent” employee = two or more part-time employees whose hours “total” 30 hours or more per week.
-For example, if you have 49 employees that work 30 hours per week and 2 employees that each work 15 hours per week, you have 50 full time equivalent employees, and may be required to offer health insurance, or pay a penalty.
-A full time employee is one who works 30 hours or more per week.
+For example, if you have 49 employees that work 30 hours per week and 2 employees that each work 15 hours per week on average during the previous year, you have 50 full time equivalent employees, and may be required to offer health insurance, or pay a penalty.

-Seasonal workers who work 120 days or less during the year are not considered full time employees.
-A calculator to help you determine the number of full time equivalent employees you have on staff is available here
+Volunteers who work for a government or tax-exempt entity are not considered full-time employees.
+Seasonal workers who work 6 months or less during the year are not considered full time employees.
+On the other hand, teachers and educational employees are NOT to be treated as part-time simply because their school operates on a limited schedule during summer.
+A calculator to help you determine the number of full time equivalent employees you have on staff is available here.

 How do I determine whether or not one of my employees qualifies for a premium tax credit?

-As of 2013, a family of four with a gross income of $94,200 or less per year may qualify to receive a premium tax credit.
+As of 2016, a family of four with a gross income of $97,200 or less per year may qualify to receive a premium tax credit in 2017.

 How do I know if my group insurance is considered “affordable” and meets “minimum value”?

-Under the new Obamacare law, if your business offers group insurance to employees, it must be both affordable and meet minimum value.
+Under the new Health Care Reform laws, if your business offers group insurance to employees, it must be both affordable and meet minimum value.
 Affordable is defined as premiums that do not exceed 9.5% of the employee’s annual wages.
 Minimum value is defined as health care plans that cover at least 60% of the total costs of covered services.

 Employees who opt out of employer-sponsored plans that are affordable and offer minimum value will not be able to qualify for premium tax credits.